Saturday, May 9, 2020

 Spouse Ursula Scott

-In his will dated 24 Sept.
-1623, Ursula's father Henry Skott of Rattlesden, yeoman named the following heirs:
+In his will dated 24 Sep.
+1623, Ursula's father, Henry Skott of Rattlesden, yeoman (middle class farmer/land owner) named the following heirs:

 • His wife Martha [Whatlock]

-• Son, Roger & Thomas Skott
+• Sons, Roger & Thomas Skott

 • Grandchildren: Abigale, Henrie, Elizabeth, and Richard Kemball